micheleangioni/node-lessons/lessons/lesson14-SwitchToAWSDynamoDB/readme.md

 (!)
 Remember to generate a User Id when creating a new User in the `users.router.js` file.
 A simple UUID generated through `uuid` will make the work.

+(!!)
+In order to be able to interact with DynamoDB, the AWS user must have the right permissions.
+For example, we can add the `AmazonDynamoDBFullAccess` policy to the user through the [AWS Console](https://console.aws.amazon.com/iam).

 **Goals**
 - Switch from MongoDB to DynamoDB, by using `dynamoose` in place of `mongoose` to interact with the database